tomsunhc/2023-hw-mini/doc/thonny.md

 python -m pip install thonny
 ```

-and then to start Thonny type:
+and then to start Thonny type in Terminal:

 ```sh
 thonny